pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 **eez** is the dataset of the Exclusive Economic Zones (EEZ) available from Marine Regions.
 This file is used in the rule build_shapes to identify the marine region by country and provide shapes of the maritime regions to be possibly used to estimate off-shore renewable potential, for example.

 **gebco** gridded bathymetric data which can be translated into depths and shapes of underwater terrain.
-These data are used in the `build_renewable_profiles` rule.
-[GEBCO](https://www.gebco.net/) stands for General Bathymetric Chart of the Oceans.
+These data are used in the `build_renewable_profiles` rule. `GEBCO <https://www.gebco.net/>`_ stands for General Bathymetric Chart of the Oceans.
 It's curated by a non-profit making organisation which relies largely on the voluntary contributions of an enthusiastic international team of geoscientists and hydrographers.

 **hydrobasins** datasets on watershed boundaries and basins, as available from HydroBASINS.
 These data are used to estimate the hydropower generation in the `build_renewable_profiles` rule.

 **landcover** describes the shapes of world protected areas that are needed to identify in what areas no (renewable) assets can be installed.
 Currently are used to generate a `natura.tiff` raster.
 Will be deprecated once the global `natura.tiff` will be available.

-**osm** are raw [OpenStreetMap](https://www.openstreetmap.org/) data.
-Are being loaded behind the scene when running the `download_osm_data` rule.
+**osm** are raw `OpenStreetMap <https://www.openstreetmap.org/>`_ data.
+They are being loaded when running the `download_osm_data` rule.

-The raw OSM data in [.pbf](https://wiki.openstreetmap.org/wiki/PBF_Format) format are stored in the folder `./pypsa-earth/data/osm/{region}/pbf/`.
+The raw **OSM** data in `pbf <https://wiki.openstreetmap.org/wiki/PBF_Format>`_ format are stored in the folder `pypsa-earth/data/osm/{region}/pbf/`.
 Here `region` denotes a continent, e.g. Africa, or a macro region, e.g. Central America, where the countries of interest belong.
-The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and writen as a geojsons in the folder `./pypsa-earth/data/osm/{region}/Elements/`.
+The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and writen as a geojsons in the folder `pypsa-earth/data/osm/{region}/Elements/`.
 All network data (generators, substations, lines and cables) for each country are stored as geojson files.

 The cleaned OSM network data that are the output of the `osm_data_cleaning` rule, which process the raw OSM data to obtain cleaned datasets of all the network assets, namely generators, substations, lines and cables.
 These data are stored in `/resources/osm/` folder.